 Minute Reflection Paper/ Question of the Day Exercise

-This activity is typically a short pre-, post- reflection on an existing assessment or learning opportunity (e.g., homework assignment, exam, or lecture).
-An example of a homework wrapper may ask students to reflect on their confidence in applying knowledge to the task.
-An exam wrapper could ask students about their study strategies, preparation, or study goals.
-After returning exams, students are asked to identify how these study strategies worked.
+This activity is typically a short pre-, post- reflection that "wraps around" an existing assessment or learning opportunity (e.g., homework assignment, exam, or lecture).
+For example, you could assign an exam wrapper that asks students about their study strategies, preparation, or study goals.
+After returning exams, ask students to identify how these study strategies worked.
 An example of a pre-lecture wrapper may include pointing out to students effective listening or note-taking skills.
-A post-lecture wrapper asks students to write down three important ideas from the lecture followed by presenting them with the desired takeaways, which gives them an opportunity to check their alignment (Lovett, 2008).
+A post-lecture wrapper asks students to write down three important ideas from the lecture followed by presenting them with the desired takeaways, which gives students an opportunity to check their alignment (Lovett, 2008).
 Using wrappers is one way to help students be more reflective when they approach assessment and learning opportunities, identify areas in their learning they can improve, and invite students to think about pedagogical decisions behind curricular tasks.

 This structured assessment provides students with the opportunity to reflect, monitor, and evaluate their thinking and approach to learning.
 When creating a self-assessment for students, focus on what aspects of their learning you want them to assess.
 This may include their preparation, implementation, or evaluation of a task.
 Advantages of self-assessment include increasing self-efficacy, improved motivation to persist through the content or course, and an opportunity to identify gaps in knowledge in order to create a plan to move forward.
 Examples of reflection prompts include:

 - Describe your goals or what you hope to achieve (e.g., work product)